 Annuity Table for an Ordinary Annuity

-An annuity table, often referred to as a “present value table,” is a financial tool that simplifies the process of calculating the present value of an ordinary annuity.
+An annuity table, also known as a “present value table,” is a financial cheat sheet that simplifies calculating the present value of an annuity.
 By finding the present value interest factor of an annuity (PVIFA) on the table, you can easily determine the current worth of your annuity payments.

 Read More